ErpNetDocs/tech/modules/logistics/concepts/goods-cost/index.md

 For each store transaction, the cost is calculated in all four currencies when defined automatically.

+## Costing methods
+@@name supports multiple costing methods to accommodate diverse business needs.
+For more information, see the  Costing methods topic.

 For more specific information about cost calculations see the following articles:
 - **[Cost correction](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/cost-correction/index.html?q=Cost%20correction)**